College of Pharmacy

 |Class of:||% On-Time Graduation*||% Cohort Graduating|

-% on-time graduation = # of graduates/(# admitted - # voluntary withdrawal) X 100; §one student still progressing; +two students still progressing
+% on-time graduation = # of graduates/(# admitted - # voluntary withdrawal) X 100; §one student still progressing; +eight students still progressing

 What are the most recent year's NAPLEX (North American Pharmacist Licensure Examination) results for the first-time takers?